darik9pl/Dupa.exe/README.md

 # Dupa.exe
-my new malware with funny name
+1. my new malware with funny name
+2. noskid and made in c++